-Following a national phone conference of representatives of refugee advocacy, support and action groups on Saturday May 17, in which 37 people from around Australia participated, several action working groups were formed to engage in developing many still developing forms of urgent actions around the country, responding to the overt and brutal intimidation and threats made by ACM/DIMIA and the Immigration Minister to deport asylum seekers in detention centres as well as those living in the community on TPV's.
+Following a national phone conference of representatives of refugee advocacy, support and action groups on Saturday May 17, 2003, in which 37 people from around the country participated, several action working groups were formed to engage in developing many still developing forms of urgent actions around the country, responding to the overt and brutal intimidation and threats made by ACM/DIMIA and the Immigration Minister to deport asylum seekers in detention centres as well as those living in the community on TPV's.

-The 37 participants represented many refugee groups from all States and territories.
+The 37 participants represented many refugee groups from all Australian States and territories.
 They resolved to form the National Anti-Deportation Alliance (NADA).

 29 August 2004: Cork vs ACM: Operation Long Haul, a Forced Deportation - Sometimes reports of forced deportations appear at unlikely places, in this case a transcript of the NSW Industrial Relations Commission of an unfair dismissal claim against Australasian Correctional Management (ACM) after a deportation of 31 immigration 'removees' from Australia.

 12 January 2005: The man with the gag: witnessing a forced deportation - It had to happen sooner or later: someone on a flight, bound, gagged and muffled, moved under the highest secrecy, deported by force, not only with duct tape over his mouth, but the entire story covered up.
 Using the Christmas holidays, the absence of the lawyers, the expected silence of those advocates that can block their work...